derailed-dash/demo-lz-docs/content/lz/onboarding/your-tenancy.md

 ## Your GitLab and Infrastructure Code

 As a new tenant, you will need to store your project's code in GitLab.
 This includes all the IaC you will use to deploy resources into your LZiiB environments.
-Within **EPAM's GitLab**, the hiearchy looks like this:
+Within **some-org's GitLab**, the hiearchy looks like this:

 {{<mermaid align="left">}}
 graph TD